See recent press for Consent Culture and Teen Films in NPR’s The Academic Minute, The Daily Beast, Ms. Magazine, Jezebel, and more!

-Read a review of the book in the peer-reviewed Journal of Children and Media.
+Read a review of the book in the peer-reviewed journals: Film Matters, Gender & Society, the Journal of Gender Studies, the Journal of Children and Media, and The New Review of Film and Television Studies.

 Released in 2023, Consent Culture and Teen Films: Adolescent Sexuality in US Movies by Michele Meek chronicles the history of adolescent sexuality in U.S. films.
 In looking at contemporary teen films, she demonstrates how even films that take consent into account expose flaws in our affirmative consent framework (particularly how it is highly gendered, heteronormative, and cis-centered) , and she highlights how youth sexuality remains so highly regulated in the U.S. that it is often erased.